KwatME/Medicine.md/Pathogen/Bacterium/Vibrio cholerae.md

 Gram- rod.
 Facultative anaerobe.
-Lives on aquatic shells and plants.
+Lives on aquatic things and guts of animals.
+A few strains are adapted to human.
 Cholera toxin is from bacteriophage.

 ### Enter